mayuridsp/mays-turtle-crossing/README.md

 # Turtle Crossing Game

-Game for turtle crossing a road with moving cars
+Game: Turtle crossing a road with moving cars
+Behind the scenes: using Object Oriented Programming (OOP) for the different parts of the project:
+- Cars moving
+- Player moving
+- Scoreboard

 ## How to play